Share this page

 Celebrate carnival culture with this vibrant street procession of fabulous costumes, dynamic dance moves and live music as Bath is transformed into one big colourful parade.
 Sydney Gardens will also play host to a free Party in the Park with music, workshops, kids’ activities and food and drink stalls.

-Iconic indie band, Belle and Sebastian, will be taking to the Bristol Music Stage in Lloyd’s Amphitheatre as part of the Colston Hall Presents programme on 17 July.
-The seven-piece band will serenade the crowds in an outdoor gig against the beautiful backdrop of Bristol Harbourside, joined by special guests Django Django.
+And the fun doesn't stop there!
+Iconic indie band, Belle and Sebastian, will be serenading the crowds the very next night, Friday 17 July!
+The seven-piece band will play an outdoor gig against the beautiful backdrop of they city's waterfront, joined by special guests Django Django.
 The one-off show will open one of Bristol’s biggest weekends of the year, the Bristol Harbour Festival which takes place from 17 -19 July.

 Bristol Harbour Festival (17-19 July)